Sheep42/clean-theme/README.md

 #### I don't want to use browser-sync

-If you do not have a local environment, or prefer not to use browser-sync you can comment or remove the entire browser-sync init call from `gulpfile.js`:
+If you do not have a local environment, or prefer not to use browser-sync, then you don't have to!

-    browserSync.init({
-        files: ['template-parts/**/*.php', '*.php'],
-        proxy: "clean-theme.local",
-        snippetOptions: {
-          whitelist: ['/wp-admin/admin-ajax.php'],
-          blacklist: ['/wp-admin/**']
-        }
-    });
-You should also remove any calls to `browserSync.reload`.
+You can use `npm run no-browser-sync` or `gulp --no-browser-sync` and the system will function as outlined, but without browser-sync.

+If you plan to never use browser-sync, you can modify `package.json` in the theme root so that the `npm start` script runs gulp with the no-browser-sync flag.

 #### Sass
 This theme exclusively uses [Sass](https://sass-lang.com/) for styling and comes with .
 However, you can deviate from the file structure if it doesn't suit your needs.